cogumbreiro/code-miner-tk/docs/salento-2.0.md

 > **TODO: Is it the case?** We should study what happens when we recommend variables
 > to NOT be used (anomalous to use the return value within a given context).

-**Use hardcoded-filtering lists to remove false positives.** One way of reducing the false positive rate is by using the API manual and filter out any function calls that are, for instance, safe to not read in a conditional.

-*Comparison with APISan.* There is considerably more effort in developing analysis rules, rather than creating filtering lists.
-However, rules can include more flexibility, as the domain of each state has to be considerably smaller.

-> Expand the comment above.

-**Use a dataset frequency to filter out more common anomaly reports.** The basis of this approach is to

 # Salento 2.0